directus/directus/.changeset/hip-cups-call.md

 '@directus/app': patch
 ---

-fixes sorting bug when editing items in m2a builder (#24163)
+Fixed an issue with unintentional sorting after editing items in relational interfaces (#24163)